TheRealNulsenator/NetBard/knowledge.md

 - User clarified this is for MY context, not documentation

 ## Ongoing Work
+- 🔧 Per-command logging system (2025-09-11)
+  - Designed TeeStreambuf architecture in CommandDispatcher
+  - Keeps all logging code contained in single class
+  - Header updated with infrastructure, implementation pending
+  - User will complete implementation of startLogging()/stopLogging()
-- ✅ vToolCommand refactor for compile-time constants (2025-09-08)
+- ✅ Winsock initialization refactor (2025-09-08)
+  - Moved WSAStartup/WSACleanup from individual components to main.cpp
+  - Single initialization for entire program (best practice)
-  - Removed virtual functions for getCommandPhrase() and getCommandTip()
+  - Removed from SecureShell and SubnetScanner
+- ✅ vToolCommand updates (2025-09-08)
-  - Changed to static constexpr members accessed via CRTP
+  - Refactored to use static constexpr for command metadata
-  - Reduces virtual function overhead for compile-time known values
-  - SecureShell converted to new pattern
+  - Added save_results() protected method for file output
+  - Both SecureShell and SubnetScanner now inherit from vToolCommand
 - ✅ SSH shell mode successfully implemented (2025-01-06)
   - Fixed "Failed to open channel" error by using shell mode
   - Refactored waitShellPrompt() using guard clauses